freeradical13/freeradical13.github.io/index.md

 If a protein is made of more than one polypeptide, the quaternary structure of a protein is driven by the interactions between the polypeptides.

+A protein's shape depends on pH, salt concentration, temperature and other factors and it may become denatured and biologically inactivated if any of these factors change significantly.
+Excessively high fevers may be fatal because proteins may denature.

 ## History of Life

 Oceans formed on Earth about [4.4 billion years ago][history of oceans].